reactive-python/reactpy/README.md

 <img src="https://raw.githubusercontent.com/reactive-python/reactpy/main/branding/reactpy-logo-wide.svg" alt="ReactPy Logo" id="reactpy" width="500px" />

 ReactPy is a library for building user interfaces in Python without Javascript.
-ReactPy interfaces are made from components which look and behave similarly to this found in [ReactJS](https://reactjs.org/).
+ReactPy interfaces are made from components which look and behave similarly to those found in [ReactJS](https://reactjs.org/).
 Designed with simplicity in mind, ReactPy can be used by those without web development experience while also being powerful enough to grow with your ambitions.

 <table>
     <thead>